Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 - Possible investment - If the stone is precious.

-- Some stone can be affected by chemicals, greases and contaminants.
+- Some stones can be affected by chemicals, greases and contaminants.

 - Chips and breakages may occur